jswrenn/transmutation-foundation/src/introduction.md

 - validity
 - visibility

-Assumeing *any* static checks disqualifies a transmutation from being safe.
 The `Assume` type is represented like this:
 ```rust,ignore
 #[derive(PartialEq, Eq)]
 #[non_exhaustive]